firedranzer/sofa/applications/plugins/PSL/README.md

 Comparet to *.pyscn*, PSL offer savability, templates and a more compact declarative syntax

 #### First examples
 The PSL language itself is defined with an abstract syntax semantics.
-Doing so allow us to very quickly implement concrete syntaxes depending on the developpers preferences.
-We currently have implemented an XML base concrete syntax (that is 99% compatible with existing .scn file) and an H-JSON one (that look a lot like QML's one).
-But the important aspect to keep in mind is that whetever the syntax you like...this is mostly "cosmetic" as the underlying computational model is shared between the different syntaxes.
+This allow us to very quickly implement concrete syntaxes depending on the developpers preferences.
+We currently have implemented an XML base concrete syntax, this syntax is compatible with most of the existing .scn files.
+We also have implemented an H-JSON concrete syntax.
+This one look a lot like QML's or JSON.
+The important aspect to keep in mind while reading this document is that whetever the syntax you like... this is mostly a "cosmetic" aspect of PSL and that it is same underlying computational model is shared between the different syntaxes.

-Let's start with a simple scene example in XML that is only containing classical Sofa components.
+Let's start with a simple scene example in XML.
 ```xml
 <Node name="root">
         <Node name="child1">